-Funfetti Cake – homemade funfetti layer cake filled with sprinkles, topped with fluffy frosting, more sprinkles and a drippy chocolate ganache.
+Funfetti Cake – homemade funfetti layer cake recipe made from scratch with sprinkles, fluffy frosting, more sprinkles and a drippy chocolate ganache.
 By our contributor, Olivia Bogacki.

 Today’s cake delivers a bold pop of color, mostly because it has been a dreary winter here in Vancouver and I’m literally watching a torrential rain storm outside my window as I type this.
 I am in dire need of something bright and cheery, and this cake is the perfect ray of sunshine!

 Don’t let the candy coated exterior fool you – this Funfetti Cake is the perfect balance of sweet and tart.
 A buttermilk cake paired perfectly with a cream cheese frosting.
 The sprinkles in the cake add a fun burst of color, and the drippy chocolate ganache gives it a little bit of elegance.

 This cake is really simple to decorate, but I do have a few tips for you to ensure it all goes smoothly.

 To add the sprinkles to the sides of the cake, I first placed the cake on an upside-down bowl so that the sides of the cake would be floating and I could easily spread the sprinkles to the very bottom of the sides.
 I rotated the cake as I pressed the sprinkles in, starting from the top and working my way down.
 You could also try this sprinkle cake technique, but since the frosting was a bit on the softer side due to the cream cheese, I opted to press the sprinkles into the sides manually.
 Either way you choose, be sure to smooth the sprinkles out to ensure the ganache drips down nicely.

 For the drippy ganache, I used a teaspoon to drip the ganache along the sides and then filled in the top.
 You can follow this tutorial here to see how I did it.
 Simple, straightforward, and works like a charm!

 If you’re looking for a colorful cake to kick off the Spring season, or want to surprise someone special with a fun birthday cake, this is the cake for you!